LucDemortier/LucDemortier.github.io/_posts/2017-04-30-WindPower.md

 The GAMLSS fitter then uses the entire training subset to produce fitted values for the coefficients {% m %}c_{0}, c_{1},\ldots,c_{p}{% em %} and {% m %}d_{0}, d_{1},\ldots,d_{p}{% em %}, as well as for {% m %}\sigma{% em %} and {% m %}\tau{% em %}.

 Finally, given the fitted coefficients, the link functions {% m %}g{% em %} and {% m %}h{% em %}, and an instance from the training or testing subset, one can predict values for all four parameters of the distribution of {% m %}Y{% em %}.
 The predicted value of {% m %}Y{% em %} is then given by:
+<a name="YpredEquation"></a>
 {% math %}
 y_{\rm pred} = p_{0}\times 0 + p_{1}\times 1 + (1-p_{0}-p_{1})\times \mu.
 {% endmath %}

-Figure 11 illustrates the performance of this model on the training and testing subsets.
+Figure 12 illustrates the performance of this model on the training and testing subsets.
 In both cases two plots are shown: the predicted turbine output distribution superimposed on the observed one, and a QQ plot.
 The QQ plot is a convenient way to check residuals in the case of a non-Gaussian response variable distribution.
 For a good fit the points on the QQ plot line up along the diagonal.

-{% fullwidth "assets/img/blog/WindTurbines/wind_turbine_output_train_test_gamlss.png" "Figure 11 left: Fractional turbine power output in the training and testing subsets, as observed (green histogram) and as predicted by the GAMLSS model (blue histogram).
+{% fullwidth "assets/img/blog/WindTurbines/wind_turbine_output_train_test_gamlss.png" "Figure 12 left: Fractional turbine power output in the training and testing subsets, as observed (green histogram) and as predicted by the GAMLSS model (blue histogram).
 The overlap between the two distributions appears in a blue-green shade.
 Right: QQ plots for the same training and testing subsets." %}

 The fits are not very good, they fail to capture important features at both ends of the turbine power spectrum.
 However the fit to the testing subset does not appear to be worse than that to the training subset, suggesting that whatever features do get captured will generalize.